The sour truth about sugar alcohols

 - Dangerous for diabetics: Such false advertising is especially dangerous for diabetics, whose well-being depends on maintaining stable sugar levels.
 Even the American Diabetes Association officially recognizes the dangers of sugar alcohols.
 It warns patients with Type I diabetes that consumption of sugar alcohol is just as dangerous as sucrose given the major carb load that “sugar-free” foods often carry.

-Even if you aren’t diabetic, spikes in glucose levels can lead to devastating consequences for your health — including obesity, thyroid dysfunction, heart disease and cavities, among others — so it’s crucial to monitor your sugar intake if you haven’t already made it part of your wellness routine.
+Even if you aren’t diabetic, spikes in glucose levels can lead to devastating consequences for your health — including obesity, hormonal imbalance, thyroid dysfunction, heart disease and cavities, among others — so it’s crucial to monitor your sugar intake if you haven’t already made it part of your wellness routine.

 7 hidden forms of sugar alcohol